AlexisBalzano/NeoSTAND-Config-Creator/README.md

 - **Detailed popups** with all stand information (code, use, priority, callsigns, countries, blocked stands, etc.)
 - **Stand labels** for easy identification
 - **Legend** and layer controls
-- **Seamless updates** - Once a map is generated, it automatically updates when you:
-  - Add new stands (`add`)
-  - Edit existing stands (`edit`)
-  - Remove stands (`remove`)
-  - Copy stands (`copy` or `softcopy`)
-  - Save changes (`save`)
+- **🔄 Live Reload Server** - Automatic browser refresh when files change:
+  - Starts a local server at `http://localhost:3000`
+  - Real-time updates without manual refresh
+  - Works when you add, edit, remove, or copy stands
+  - Smart file monitoring with WebSocket-like updates

 ### Usage:
-1. Run the `map` command once to generate and open the map in your browser
+1. Run the `map` command once to generate the map and start the live reload server
+2. The map opens automatically at `http://localhost:3000/[ICAO]_map.html`
-2. Make any changes to your stands using other commands
+3. Make any changes to your stands using other commands
-3. The map will automatically update in the background
-4. Simply refresh your browser tab to see the latest changes
-5. When you `save`, the map is also updated to reflect the final state
+4. **The map automatically refreshes in your browser** when changes are detected
+5. No need to manually refresh - changes appear instantly!

 The generated HTML file (`{ICAO}_map.html`) can be opened in any web browser and requires an internet connection to load the map tiles.

+### Live Reload Requirements:
+- **Python 3.x** must be installed and available in PATH
+- The live reload server automatically starts when you use the `map` command
+- Server runs on `localhost:3000` (automatically finds available port)
+- The server stops when you `save` or `exit` the application